FusionAuth/fusionauth-site/site/_posts/2021-11-29-how-to-migrate-from-cognito.md

 {% plantuml source: _diagrams/docs/guides/bulk-migration-after.plantuml, alt: "Bulk migration login request flow after the migration." %}

 The benefits of a bulk migration include:

-* You can move your users all at once.
-Having a single source of truth for your customer data is generally beneficial.
+* You can move all your users at one time.
+Having a single source of truth for customer data is typically beneficial.
 * You no longer have a dependency on Cognito; the transition is quick.

-The downsides of a bulk import:
+The downsides of a bulk import are:

 * You must require all users to reset their password.
-In general, this requirement is frustrating to your users and may impact their usage of your application.
-* You'll have to build a script to retrieve the data from Cognito and push it to the new system.
+* You'll have to build a script to retrieve the data from Cognito, modify it, and push it to the new system.
+* There may be some downtime in the migration process.

 ## A slow migration from Amazon Cognito

-With a slow or phased migration, users don't reset their password.
-Instead, they log in to the new system, provide their username and password which is then forwarded to Amazon Cognito.
+With a slow, or phased, migration, users are not required to reset their password.
+Instead, they log in to the new system, provide their username and password, which is then forwarded to Amazon Cognito.
+(This must be a secure connection and should be augmented with IP restrictions, custom headers or client certificates; you don't want anyone to be able to pass credentials to Amazon Cognito.)
 If the credentials are correct, the user is logged in.
-Since the new system has the user's password in plaintext during the login process, it can rehash and store the password.
+The new system can rehash and store the password along with other user data.

+Here's a diagram of an initial user login during a slow migration:

 {% plantuml source: _diagrams/docs/guides/slow-migration.plantuml, alt: "Slow migration initial login request flow." %}

 After the initial login, Cognito is no longer the system of record for that user.

-Any changes to this user, whether made by themselves, automated processes or customer service reps, will need to be made in the new system.
+Any changes to this user, whether made by themselves, automated processes or customer service team members, will need to be made in the new system.

+In subsequent logins, the original Cognito system is never consulted.

 {% plantuml source: _diagrams/docs/guides/slow-migration-subsequent.plantuml, alt: "Slow migration subsequent login request flow." %}

 The basic steps of a slow migration are:

 * Set up the new system.
 Make sure you map all functionality and data from Cognito to the new system.
-* Determine what constitutes "done" for this migration, since it is unlikely that every single user will login and be migrated for any given period of time.
-You can see [more details on how to calculate that here](/docs/v1/tech/migration-guide/general/#migration-timeline).
+* Determine what constitutes "done" for this migration, since it is unlikely that every single user will log in and be migrated, no matter how long you run these two systems in parallel.
+You can see [more details on how to calculate that](/docs/v1/tech/migration-guide/general/#migration-timeline).
 * Set up a way for the new system to present user credentials to Amazon Cognito for an authentication event.
 The exact method will depend on new system features.
 This can be done with an AWS Lambda; see [this document](/docs/v1/tech/migration-guide/cognito/#set-up-aws) for an example which works with FusionAuth.
-* Create configuration in the new provider corresponding to the client configuration set up in Amazon Cognito.
+* Create configuration in the new auth system corresponding to the client configuration previously set up in Amazon Cognito.
+You should also customize the user interface, messages, MFA methods and any other Cognito specific settings that are relevant.
-* Update your applications to have users log in to the new system.
+* Update your custom, COTS or OSS applications to point to the new auth system.
-* Wait, running reports periodically to determine if you've migrated enough users to call it a success.
+* Wait, running reports periodically to determine if you've migrated enough users to shut down the slow migration.
-* Decide what to do with users that have not been migrated.
-You can abandon them, bulk migrate them, or contact them to try to get them to log in.
+* Decide what to do with unmigrated users.
+Options include abandoning them, a bulk migration, or contacting them to encourage a sign-in.
+* Eventually, [delete the Cognito user pools](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cognito-idp/delete-user-pool.html) to ensure that all of your users are authenticating against the new system.
+You could also use a lambda to disable logins.

-Slow migrations have less impact on your users, but more impact on your systems and employees.

-For instance, if a customer service rep needs to reset a password, they will have to determine if the user has been migrated to the new system or not before they can determine where to process this password reset request.
+Slow migrations have less impact on your users, but more impact on your systems and employees and take more time.
+For instance, if a customer service representative needs to reset a password, they will have to determine if the user has been migrated to the new system or not before they can process the request.

 ## Conclusion

-This blog post provided an overview of an Amazon Cognito migration.
-No matter what the new target system is, you'll need to decide between the bulk or slow migration, as well as pursue the specific steps.
+This blog post offers an overview of an Amazon Cognito migration.
+No matter what the new target system is, you'll need to decide between the bulk or slow migration, as well take specific steps to move your data and settings.

-If you are looking for step by step instructions on how to move to FusionAuth from Amazon Cognito, please take a look at our [Amazon Cognito migration guide](/docs/v1/tech/migration-guide/cognito/).
+If you are looking for step by step instructions on how to move to FusionAuth from Amazon Cognito, please check out our [Amazon Cognito migration guide](/docs/v1/tech/migration-guide/cognito/).